Vhaeraun - extensive info

 hatred of Eilistraee.
 The Dark Maiden always held Corellon's favor more

-than her hateful brother, and she thwarted Vhaeraun's early efforts to
+than her hateful brother, and she thwarted Vhaeraun's early efforts

 bring all the Ilythiiri (southern, dark-skinned elves) under his sway,